 Having a healthy digestive system is probably the number one thing you can do this winter to improve a weak immune system.
 It has been shown that exposure to beneficial bacteria as an infant improves health in later life, reducing infections, allergies and the risk of asthma or other autoimmune diseases.

-For sure, our hunter-gatherer ancestors would not have been exposed to the sterile, overly clean environments in their early and later years, like those of us who live in the developed world.
+For sure, our hunter-gatherer ancestors would not have been exposed to the sterile, overly clean environments in their early and later years, like those of us who inhabit the developed world.

 Foods rich in natural healthy bacteria that your body can make use of include yogurt, kefir, kimchi, kombucha tea, and sauerkraut.
 If you want an extra probiotic boost, then probiotic supplements, particularly those that contain prebiotics to feed the bacteria, are great for this time of year.

-Like ginger, curcumin has anti-inflammatory and anti-oxidant properties; but it also has anti-microbial features too, combatting bacteria, viruses, and fungi.
+Like ginger, the curcumin in turmeric has anti-inflammatory and anti-oxidant properties; but it also has anti-microbial features too, combatting bacteria, viruses, and fungi.
 A great way to get turmeric into your diet is by adding it to your smoothies, cooked eggs, vegetables, or other favorite dishes.

-I love to add ¼ tsp to my smoothies every morning and you can’t even taste it!
-Another way I add turmeric to my diet is I like to make golden milk with it.
+I personally love to add ¼ tsp to my smoothies every morning and you can’t even taste it!
+Another way I add turmeric to my diet is to make golden milk with it.

 Green tea is a beverage that has been consumed in Eastern cultures for centuries.
 It’s rich in phenols, with great antioxidant properties.
 Additionally, it’s useful to know that powdered green teas (matcha, for example) release their antioxidants much quicker than whole leaf teas.

 The antioxidant benefits of green tea provide a whole variety of potential advantages – from protecting against heart disease to reducing your risk of cancer.